mvolkmann/blog/src/zig.md

 - a build system API (used in `build.zig` files)
 - cross-compilation support
 - a test runner
+- ability to target all platforms supported by LLVM, including WebAssembly

 Andrew Kelly began work on Zig in August, 2015 (first commit).
 The first public release was in February, 2016.